I think we'll probably start with soundbites two and three and just go in order from there.

 One of the things about him is that he knows how to bridge partisan gaps.

-Uh in line with the way he sees government should be run.
+In line with the way he sees government should be run.

-So with that said, um, one of the things I'm having a problem with is the Republican position on abortion.
+So with that said, one of the things I'm having a problem with is the Republican position on abortion.

 His personal position is that he doesn't believe in abortion.

-Okay, the question is with the Republicans' line on abortion, and this whole discussion about Roe versus Wade, and believe me, this definitely falls into the John Roberts nomination, because apparently this is the sticking point with everybody.
+Okay, the question is, with the Republicans' line on abortion and this whole discussion about Roe versus Wade, and believe me, this definitely falls into the John Roberts nomination because apparently this is the sticking point with everybody.

 All right, let me explain this to you.